 • Who can write your prescriptions.
-A physician or dentist licensed in the United States, Puerto Rico, or the U.S. Virgin Islands, or, in states that permit it, a licensed or certified physician assistant, nurse practitioner, or psychologist must write your prescriptions.
+A physician or dentist licensed in the United States, Puerto Rico, or the U.S. Virgin Islands, or, in states that permit it, a licensed/certified provider with prescriptive authority prescribing within their scope of practice must write your prescriptions.
 See Section 5(i) for drugs purchased overseas.